recap-conf/2024_cap-beyond-day-one/README.md

 ![alt text](assets/readmeImages/dashboard-4.png)

-Finally confirm and you will find in the logs the output of the custom handler:
+Finally confirm and you will find the logs of the custom handler in the dashboard console:

 ![alt text](assets/readmeImages/dashboard-5.png)

-You can now check whether the data has been persisted in the persistence section of the `Dashboard`:
+You can now check whether the data has been persisted in the persistence section of the dashboard:

 ![alt text](assets/readmeImages/dashboard-6.png)